Earn frequent flyer points for spending at supermarkets

 Velocity Frequent Flyer credit cards

-If you’re more of a Virgin Australia fan, there are plenty of ways to earn Velocity points too.
-Virgin Money has a few of its own branded Velocity credit cards, as well as American Express and NAB.
+If you’re a Virgin Australia fan, there are plenty of ways to earn Velocity points too.
+Virgin Money has a few of its own branded Velocity credit cards, as well as American Express and Westpac.
 On top of that, the Velocity Frequent Flyer Rewards Program has an extensive network of partners, which means that a great number of credit card brands also allow point transfers to the Velocity program.

 Qantas Frequent Flyer credit cards

-Similarly, Qantas also has a good array of direct-earn credit cards by ANZ, American Express, Citibank, HSBC and NAB, where you earn Qantas Points for each $1 spent on any of these cards linked to your Qantas frequent flyer account.
+Similarly, Qantas also has a good array of direct-earn credit cards by ANZ, American Express, Citi, HSBC and NAB, where you earn Qantas Points for each $1 spent on any of these cards linked to your Qantas frequent flyer account.
 Indirect earn credit cards are also available, where you can transfer your card reward points to Qantas Points, albeit sometimes at a less favourable rate.
-For example, you can convert one Membership Rewards point from theAmerican Express Membership Rewards program into one Qantas Point, but a CommBank Awards credit card only gives you one Qantas Point for every two Awards points.
+For example, you can convert one Membership Rewards point from the American Express Membership Rewards program into 0.5 Qantas Points, but a CommBank Awards credit card only gives you one Qantas Point for every 2.5 Awards points.

-flybuys credit cards
+Flybuys credit cards

-Furthermore, if you buy Coles Car Insurance, Coles Home Insurance, Coles Landlord Insurance or Coles Life Insurance, you will earn an extra flybuys point per $1 spent for any policy up to five flybuys points per $1.
-This means your regular earn rate can be five flybuys points per $1 if you bundle Coles products.
+Furthermore, if you buy Coles Car Insurance, Coles Home Insurance, Coles Landlord Insurance or Coles Life Insurance, you will earn an extra Flybuys point per $1 spent for any policy up to five Flybuys points per $1.
+This means your regular earn rate can be five Flybuys points per $1 if you bundle Coles products.

 Woolworths credit cards

 Woolworths also has two credit cards that offer rewards for everyday spending outside the supermarket.
-The Woolworths Money Qantas Platinum earns 1 Qantas Point per $1 spent on the card.
+The Woolworths Qantas Platinum earns 1 Qantas Point per $1 spent on the card.